SrivathsaNadig/SQL-Data-Warehouse-Project/README.md

 # PORTFOLIO PROJECT : Data Warehouse And Analytics
-This is a project I am working on to develop my portfolio.

 Building a modern data warehouse with SQL Server.

 I was able to follow along the SQL commands that were explained easily.

 The project was a good exposure to the various important functions available in SSMS SQL.